May Peace and Plenty – Sunderland

 A similar monumental jug with an old blacksmith's repair to the handle.

 The imprint on the bowl below is faint, but appears to be from the same plate as the jug above.
-The enamel decoration (clobbering) is consistent across all these North Shields-attributed groups.
-As is the wavy lustre decoration.
+The enamel decoration (clobbering) is and wavy lustre decoration are very similar to the Fell-attributed items above.

-Attributed to John Carr & Sons, North Shields – plate 3
+Attributed to John Carr & Sons, North Shields – plate 1 (after re-engraving)

 An eel pot or butter dish with the lower half of the transfer.
 See another below with the upper half with the ship.